tomasz-abram/sudoku-generator/README.md

 # Sudoku-generator

-Sudoku solver is web application based on Spring Boot and Thymeleaf template engine.

-This solver using the backtracking algorithm and Brute Force approach with a recursive method

-Sudoku solver app can generate sudoku puzzles of various difficulties it can solve, also supports custom board sizes up to 18x18.
+Sudoku game generator and sudoku solver with extra side features.
+Sudoku generator is a web application, based on Spring Boot and Thymeleaf template engine.
+The solver uses the backtracking algorithm and Brute Force approach with a recursive method.
+Sudoku generator app can generate sudoku puzzles of various difficulties it can solve, also supports custom board sizes up to 18x18.

 # Features: